 View Linda’s Stages of Half Moon profile page.

 Dawn is a Management Consultant specialising in organisational development and change management.
 After several years in the Oil and Gas Industry she recently moved into the Third Sector.
 She is also a Trustee of the Stock Exchange Dramatic and Operatic Society, and was first introduced to Half Moon in 2008 when they were looking for their first Charity of the Year.

 Sarah is a Family Law Barrister, who specialises in child law and protection.
 Sarah works in and around London, and has extensive experience of the East London boroughs.
 Prior to joining the Bar, Sarah spent four years working for specialist family law solicitors and women’s aid.
-Sarah also undertakes voluntary work with young people and recently completed a Masters in Applied Theatre.
+Sarah has undertaken voluntary work with young people in various contexts spanning many years and completed a Masters in Applied Theatre in 2015.